Scentless Apprentice: Lyrics

 The song's lyrics are based on the 1985 novel Perfume by German writer Patrick Süskind, one of Cobain's favorite books.
 The novel is set in France in the eighteenth century and tells the story of an orphan who is born with two notable characteristics – he has an extraordinary sense of smell, but he himself gives off no body odor of any kind.
-He is reluctantly cared for at an orphanage by nurses who think he is devil-spawned but he eventually becomes an apprentice to a master perfume-maker and later commits a series of murders in order to make perfumes from the scents of his victims.
-Cobain had not originally intended to turn his reading of the book into a song, but the need for strong lyrics arose when the band collaborated in writing a song together from square one.
+He is reluctantly cared for at an orphanage by nurses who think he is devil-spawned.
+Eventually, he becomes an apprentice to a master perfume-maker, and later commits a series of murders in order to make perfumes from the scents of his victims.

+In a 1993 interview, Cobain said: "I've read Perfume by Patrick Süskind about ten times in my life, and I can't stop reading it.
+It's like something that's just stationary in my pocket all the time, it just doesn't leave me.
+And every time I'm bored, like when I'm on an airplane or something, I read it over and over again."
+Cobain had not originally intended to turn his reading of the book into lyrics.
+But as the song's music turned out quite fierce, the need arose for some strong lyrics to match, prompting Cobain to base them on the grim story of Perfume.

 Release and reception

 Cobain was pleased with the recording, telling Spin in a 1993 interview that the band wanted to release the song as the album's second single, following "Heart-Shaped Box."
 Ultimately, no single was ever released for the song before Cobain's death in April 1994, with "All Apologies" and "Rape Me" released as double A-sides as the album's second single instead.
 However, the song did receive some airplay on US album-oriented rock radio in 1993.

 Albini was also impressed with the song, citing it and the In Utero track "Milk It" as "the two that struck me as the biggest step for the band," because they represented "the biggest break" from the band's more traditionally melodic material, and "the most adventurous sonically" songs on the album.